repinek/srepene_patcher/README.md

 ### Change the text in Fall Guys easily
 </div>

-## Note
-> [!WARNING]
->
-> MediaTonic has never banned for changed text, but there's always a chance it could happen.
->
-> Use at your own risk, I am not responsible for possible bans.

 ## Introduction
 srepene Patcher is a program that allows you to modify any strings in the Fall Guys game, and then save them to a content_v2 or .ptch file, using a PyQT5 GUI.